Do you want to edit faster?

 Some players use 2 different keys for editing and press the keys using different fingers.
 For example, you could use F and your thumb mouse button as your edit keys.

-So 1 key is used to start the edit and the other key is used to confirm the edit.
+When you use double edit keybinds, 1 key is used to start the edit and the other key is used to confirm the edit.

 By the way, this isn’t the same as using your scroll wheel to reset your edit, which is used by a lot of Fortnite players.